Modern Weight ScienceAbout

 Insulin resistance is one of the most common metabolic dysfunctions — and one of the least understood by people who have it.
 Here's what the science shows about causes, consequences, and interventions.

-What insulin resistance means
+What insulin actually does

 How insulin resistance develops